 If after appealing to the Independent Assessor you still feel that your complaint has not been fairly dealt with then the final course of action you can take is to seek legal advice.

-If you have formally accepted the Ombudsman’s decision then it is legally binding on both you and the company meaning there is little else you can do.
-However if you have rejected the decision then you are free to take the matter to court.
+If you have formally accepted the Ombudsman's decision then it is legally binding on both you and the company meaning there is little else you can do.
+However if you've rejected the decision then you are free to take the matter to court.

 There are legal companies who take complaints to the small claims courts on the behalf of customers, however when you reach this stage it is worth considering the costs you may incur.

 Every action up until this point is free of charge; however the costs of hiring legal experts to present your case may cost more than any potential refund or compensation you could expect to receive from the financial organisation.